-The Dallas Cowboys will be without their second round pick from this year's NFL draft, defensive end DeMarcus Lawrence.
-He broke his foot during training camp on Tuesday.
+The Dallas Cowboys will be without their second round pick from this year NFL draft, defensive end DeMarcus Lawrence, after he broke his foot during training camp on Tuesday.

 According to the Star-Telegram, Lawrence was doing a drill against left tackle Tyron Smith and fell to the ground grabbing his right foot.

 He will be out for 8-12 weeks, which means the earliest he could come back is during Week 4 and the latest during Week 8, according to CBS Sports.